arthurbrazil/SurgiShop-ERP-Scanner/surgishop_erp_scanner/surgishop_erp_scanner/README.md

 5. For outbound transactions, standard ERPNext batch expiry validation is enforced

 This approach uses document event hooks instead of class inheritance, making it more resilient to ERPNext updates.

+## Developer Documentation

+### Adding Workspace Sidebar Links (v16)

+See [docs/workspace-sidebar-links.md](docs/workspace-sidebar-links.md) for detailed documentation on how to programmatically add sidebar links to workspaces in ERPNext v16.

+Key points:
+- In v16, sidebar links come from the **Shortcuts** table (not Link Cards)
+- You may also need to update the **content** JSON field
+- Use `after_migrate` hooks for automatic injection

 ## License